-- the distribution of dividends: possible only if the ratios mentioned in the covenants exceed the thresholds laid down in the contract; - The extent to which the project is able to repay the debt: if the ratios mentioned in the covenants are lower than the minimum thresholds, the banks can ask the company to implement a series of remedies established in the contract. - The measurement of these covenant ratios is carried out either half-yearly or annually, as laid down in the contract, calculated as of 30 June and/or 31 December each year.
-At 31 December 2013 all covenants have been respected.
+- the distribution of dividends: possible only if the ratios mentioned in the covenants exceed the thresholds laid down in the contract; or - The extent to which the project is able to repay the debt: if the ratios mentioned in the covenants are lower than the minimum thresholds, the banks can ask the company to implement a series of remedies established in the contract.

+The measurement of these covenant ratios is carried out either half-yearly or annually, as laid down in the contract, calculated as of 30 June and/or 31 December each year.
+We can confirm that the covenants were complied with at the end of the year.